 Bell and Davidson

-They were described as glassmakers of London in the only known reference to them, which is at Climping in 1892.
-They are not otherwise recorded, though a link with George Bell (see this section above), who is equally little known, is possible.
-It is also conceivable that there is a link between Bell and Davidson and the firm of Bell and Beckham (artists in stained glass) of 98 Great Russell Street, which produced at least one extensive list of works which is available on line but includes nothing from Sussex.
+They were described as glassmakers of London when they produced their glass at Climping in 1892.
+There are several stained glass artists named Bell in addition to those well known e g George Bell (see this section above), but only other reference to the firm of Bell and Davidson links them with David Bell, who produced paintings for them at Bourne End, Hertfordshire (probably around 1890).
+The possibility of a link between Bell and Davidson and the almost equally obscure firm of Bell and Beckham (artists in stained glass) of 98 Great Russell Street cannot entirely be excluded though they were clearly different.
+Bell and Beckham produced at least one extensive list of works which is available on line but this includes nothing from Sussex.
 The firm was founded in 1865 by James Bell (1840-85) and traded under his name only until 1883, when James Sinclair Beckham (1838/39-1929) became a partner.
 After Bell’s death, Beckham continued the business without changing the name until around 1910, the date of its final appearance in KD/L. It is only in 1887 that the firm first appears in a directory and Beckham himself cannot be found in a census before 1901, though earlier electoral records show him at the 98 Great Russell Street address.
 The firm also made and decorated church fittings and the worked for W Butterfield (see this section below), mainly in his later years.

 Antonio Bellucci (1654-1726) was born in mainland Venetia and trained in Dalmatia before finding his way to Venice by 1675.
 Thereafter he travelled to both Vienna and Duesseldorf, where in each case he worked for the aristocracy and the court.
 In 1716 he came to England, where his major commissions were from the princely John Bridges, 1st Duke of Chandos.
 He remained until 1724 when he returned to Italy.